 #5 – Does it suit your goals?

 What are you going to build a website for?
 To do business online, to promote your services, to share the experience with users, to find potential clients or partners, to organize a charity fund, or?
 You may have tons of reasons to build your own site and this is a crucial criterion to choose a website building platform.
 So, there are two big types of site builders: ‘universal’ and ‘niche’.
 The first provides templates for any kind of business or personal needs, while there are tools for a specific industry.

 Photography websites differ from small business sites in terms of design and of course functionality.
 Many of those universal site builders can’t offer you all functionality you need for your portfolio website.
 On the contrary, photography-oriented platforms allow you much more functions for your project.
 There are such portfolio website platforms as Defrozo, Portfoliobox, Zenfolio, etc.

 The same case is with music website-building platforms.
 There are some specific tools like Bandzoogle or ReverbNation as well as such “monsters” as Wix or Squarespace which also have music website templates.
-But this is not the same – niche builders include to their functionality only those features you need, but universal tools are often overburdened with tons of features for everyone and this may be too much for you.
+But this is not the same – niche builders include with their functionality only those features you need, but universal tools are often overburdened with tons of features for everyone and this may be too much for you.

 #6 – Does it offer a good choice of designs?

 Having a choice is essential.
 When you decide to develop your site on a website builder, you pick the design you like, right?
 You can’t predict the final result, I mean, how cardinally you will change the design, so you pick the one you like initially.
 You estimate the layout structure, the content arrangement, the pages’ design, additional items such as buttons or links, also the navigation menu, etc.